12 Best Microsoft Access Alternatives: Tested & Reviewed

 The base version of MySQL called the Community Edition, is open-source and free to use.

-Oracle offers several paid tiers of MySQL licensing like the Enterprise edition and Heatwave designed for different scales of deployment and feature requirements.
+Oracle offers several paid tiers of MySQL licensing, like the Enterprise edition and Heatwave, designed for different scales of deployment and feature requirements.
 For example, the MySQL database costs $0.0366 per ECPU hour and $0.04 per GB of storage capacity per month.

 See this page for storage, CPU, transfer, and more pricing details.